 - Ethanol has some upward effect on Octane rating when blended with gasoline.
 It is somewhat unclear if this is a real or “phantom” effect. www.racegas.com

-- Single-hose gas pumps have a “last purchaser” residual of at least .2 gals of whatever the previous customer bought. ethanolproducer.com
+- Single-hose gas pumps have a “last purchaser” residual of at least .2 gals (a little less than a quart) of whatever the previous customer bought. ethanolproducer.com

 - Bike: 2005 Moto Guzzi Breva 750ie, OEM-stock with addition of Mistral mufflers